auerlab/microsynteny-tools/README.md

 For an overview of available package managers, see the [Repology website](https://repology.org/).

-I maintain a FreeBSD port and a pkgsrc package, which is sufficient to install cleanly on virtually any POSIX platform.
-If you would like to see a package in another package manager, please consider creating a package yourself.
-This will be one of the easiest packages in the collection and hence a good vehicle to learn how to create packages.

 ### Installing microsynteny-tools on FreeBSD:

 FreeBSD is a highly underrated platform for scientific computing, with over